maxschwinghammer/maxschwinghammer/README.md

 - 🌍 Living in Karlsruhe, Germany
 - 👨‍💻 I’m currently working on [DHBWhub](https://github.com/SE-TINF22B6/DHBWhub)
-- 📫 How to reach me: maxschwinghammer@outlook.com or [LinkedIn](https://www.linkedin.com/in/max-schwinghammer)
+- 📫 How to reach me: maxschwinghammer@outlook.com
 </a>